EyeSeeTea/metadata-synchronization-blessed/README.md

 ## Migrations

 The app uses the DHIS2 data store to persist custom data.
-Whenever the schema of the data store changes, 1) create a [migration task](src/migrations/tasks) with the changes required, 2) Add it to the `migrations` variable in the [main script](src/migrations/index.ts).
+Whenever the schema of the data store changes, create a [migration task](src/migrations/tasks) with an incremental version.

 When the app starts, it will check the data store version and open a dialog if a migration is required.
 You can also run the migrations on the CLI: